AbrarAdnan/Geekbot/README.md

 [Download Ollama from here](https://ollama.com/download)
 #### Step 2: Download the Models

 Open your terminal or command prompt and pull the necessary models.
 These are small enough to run on your laptop.

 Download the model from the server
-`ollama pull llama3.2:3b`
+`ollama pull qwen3:0.6b`
+this is a lightweight model but you can also use other models ('gpt-oss:20b', 'llama3.1:8b', 'deepseek-r1:1.5b', 'qwen3:0.6b', 'gemma3:270m') but they may require more processing power

 Download the embedding Model (for document understanding) `ollama pull nomic-embed-text`